 Using the Insurance:

-Insurance cards are sent by AMA to the students and scholars by U.S. mail.
+New insurance cards are issued each August for the new policy year.
+Insurance cards are sent by AMA to OIE and students and scholars are responsible to pick up their insurance card in a timely manner.
 The insurance card should be presented whenever visiting a doctor.
 It should also be presented to the pharmacist when presenting a doctor’s written order to purchase medicine prescribed by the doctor.

 Finding a Doctor:

 Find an off-campus doctor: Benefits for covered services are reimbursed at a higher rate whenever you visit a doctor or clinic that is part of the insurance company's Preferred Provider Network.
 To find a complete listing of Cigna PPO Network of Participating Providers, go to http://www.cigna.com/web/public/hcpdirectory and click on "find a doctor", or contact Consolidated health Plans at (413) 733-4540, or (800) 633-7867, or www.chpstudent.com for assistance.

 For a listing of clinics open during non-business hours, see the Marquette University Medical Clinic website.